Yoge-ra/N8N-workflow-simple-automation/README.md

 Feel free to add your own simple automations or improve existing ones!

+## Disclaimer

+All workflows and templates in this repository have been created and tested by the author and work perfectly in the author’s environment.
+They are provided as templates for general use.
+While they work fine for the author, any errors or issues that occur while using them are not the responsibility of the author.
+This disclaimer applies to all workflows and instructions in this repository.

 ---
 ## 📥 How to Import a Workflow in n8n (5 Easy Steps)